atauenis/webone/README.md

 Stable binaries are in the __EXE__ folder of this repository.
 Latest source code can be always found in the __master__ branch of [Git repository](https://github.com/atauenis/webone).

 Windows 7 (2008 R2) SP1+ and .NET Framework 4.6+ are required on server PC.
 Probably should work in Mono too.
-It also can be run in WinXP/2003/POSready, but these systems have some TLS problems, so it is better to use a newer OS with latest updates.

 Administrator privileges are required.
 Don't forget to allow incoming traffic to Port 80 in system firewall.